Logo

 Adam Bill Walton played at Louisiana State University, Pomona College and the College of Notre Dame in Belmont, California.

-Bill Walton currently is a college assistant coach at San Diego Mesa College.
+Bill Walton was a college assistant coach at San Diego Mesa College.

-Bill Walton's sister Cathy was an outstanding youth swimmer and played some basketball at the University of California.
+Bill Walton's sister Cathy was a youth swimmer and played some basketball at the University of California.

-Bill Walton is particularly attached to the Grateful Dead, whose concerts he started attending in 1967, while he was still in high school.
+Bill Walton was a fan of the Grateful Dead, whose concerts he started attending in 1967, while he was still in high school.

 In 2001, Bill Walton was inducted into The Grateful Dead Hall of Honor.